dmc2an2/pinteresting/README.md

 # one month rails

-This is the pinteresting sampel application for
+This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)

 by [Dylan McCann](http://dylankmccann.com)